Jolly Harbour, Antigua & Barbuda

 When we asked people what advice they would give someone preparing to move to Jolly Harbour, they said:

 "Jolly Harbour, Antigua and Barbuda, is a popular destination for expats due to its beautiful beaches, warm climate, and friendly locals.
 Before moving there, it's important to understand a few key things about life in this Caribbean paradise.
 Firstly, the official language is English, which makes it easier for expats from English-speaking countries to communicate and integrate.
 However, the local dialect can sometimes be difficult to understand, so it may take some time to get used to it.
 The cost of living in Jolly Harbour is relatively high compared to other Caribbean islands.
 This is due to the fact that many goods have to be imported, which increases their price.
 Therefore, it's important to budget accordingly.
 The local currency is the Eastern Caribbean Dollar, but US dollars are also widely accepted.
 Credit cards are accepted in most places, but it's always a good idea to carry some cash for smaller establishments or street vendors.
 Healthcare facilities in Antigua and Barbuda are adequate for routine health issues, but serious medical conditions may require evacuation to a country with more advanced medical facilities.
 Therefore, comprehensive health insurance that covers medical evacuation is highly recommended.
 The climate in Jolly Harbour is tropical, with high temperatures and humidity throughout the year.
 It's important to stay hydrated and protect yourself from the sun.
 The hurricane season runs from June to November, so it's important to be prepared for potential storms during this time.
 The crime rate in Antigua and Barbuda is relatively low, but like anywhere, it's important to take precautions.
 Avoid walking alone at night, especially in isolated areas, and always lock your doors and windows.
 Finally, it's important to respect local customs and traditions.
-Antiguans and Barbudans are generally friendly and welcoming, but they appreciate when foreigners make an effort to understand and respect their way of life," remarked one expat living in Jolly Harbour, Antigua & Barbuda.
+Antiguans and Barbudans are generally friendly and welcoming, but they appreciate when foreigners make an effort to understand and respect their way of life," said one expat in Jolly Harbour.

 What is a typical expat home or apartment like in Jolly Harbour?

 "A typical expat home in Jolly Harbour, Antigua and Barbuda, is often a luxurious villa or apartment with stunning views of the Caribbean Sea.
 These homes are usually spacious, with multiple bedrooms and bathrooms, and are designed with an open-concept layout to maximize natural light and airflow.
 The interiors are often modern and stylish, featuring high-end appliances, comfortable furniture, and tropical-inspired decor.
 Many homes also have private pools, lush gardens, and outdoor living spaces for enjoying the island's beautiful weather.
 They are usually located within gated communities, providing a sense of security and community for expats.
 These homes often come with access to amenities such as golf courses, marinas, and private beaches.
-Despite being in a tropical paradise, these homes are also equipped with modern conveniences such as high-speed internet and satellite TV, making it easy for expats to stay connected with their home countries," explained one expat living in Jolly Harbour, Antigua & Barbuda.
+Despite being in a tropical paradise, these homes are also equipped with modern conveniences such as high-speed internet and satellite TV, making it easy for expats to stay connected with their home countries," said one expat in Jolly Harbour.

 What is the average cost of housing in Jolly Harbour?